 Physical therapy and psychiatry or social support referrals as appropriate.

 Atherosclerosis and coronary heart disease are preventable, treatable, and in some cases reversible.
-Vegetarian diets, along with other healthful lifestyle changes, are particularly effective and appear to be as acceptable to patients as other regimens.
+Low-fat, plant-based diets, along with other healthful lifestyle changes, are particularly effective and appear to be as acceptable to patients as other regimens.
 Because such diets usually require learning new cooking techniques and acquiring new tastes, families play an important role in joining the patient in the process of dietary change.
 Family members can support the heart disease patient by following a similar diet and exercise regimen, which will likely benefit their health as well.